Posted: April 19, 2022 by Christine Wong in Business growth, business plan, small business financing

 Small businesses should also look for long-term financial partners, not just transactional lenders.
 A good business advisor will want to ensure the health of your accounts and the growth of your business.
 Here are some other things that a good financial institution partner should be offering your small business.

 Finally, ask fellow entrepreneurs which lenders have provided them with solid financing and outstanding service.
-Getting these types of referrals from your own trusted contacts is a great place to start when you’re shopping for a loan.
+Getting these types of referrals from your own trusted contacts is a great place to start when you’re shopping and applying for a small business loan.
 At the end of the day, you need to be comfortable with your financing and how it will fit into the future strategy of your organization.

 If you’re in business, we’re here to help.
-ACU’s Community Financial Centre and Business Financial Centre can provide advice and strategic guidance to help you find the right funding and plan a path for the years ahead.
+ACU’s Community Financial Centre and Business Financial Centre can provide advice and strategic guidance to help you find the right small business loan and plan a path for the years ahead.

 Up Next